 Acceptance Is Not Automatic

-Just because a trust document names someone as trustee does not mean they are obligated to serve.
-Arizona law requires an affirmative step.
-The designated person can accept by following the method described in the trust, or by simply taking action consistent with the role, such as managing trust property or exercising trustee powers.
+Just because a trust agreement names someone as trustee does not mean they must serve.
+The law requires an affirmative step.
+The designated person can accept by following the method described in the trust, or by simply taking action consistent with the role.
+Managing trust property, exercising trustee powers, or beginning to administer the trust all count as acceptance.

 A person designated as trustee accepts the trusteeship either: 1.
 By substantially complying with a method of acceptance provided in the terms of the trust.
 2. If the terms of the trust do not provide a method or the method provided in the terms is not expressly made exclusive, by accepting delivery of the trust property, exercising powers or performing duties as trustee or otherwise indicating acceptance of the trusteeship.

 A.R.S. § 14-10701(A)This flexibility is practical.
-Many successor trustees step into the role after the settlor's death or incapacity without a formal ceremony.
+Many successor trustees step into the role after the person who created the trust passes away or becomes incapacitated.
+There is no formal ceremony required.
 Managing a bank account, paying a bill from trust funds, or communicating with beneficiaries can all signal acceptance.

 Declining the Role and Protecting Trust Property